edwardweldon100/Machine-Learning-Project/README.md

 **PowerPoint Presentation:** https://docs.google.com/presentation/d/1J4VHVDKkQU0cHHjZY8WuZoJScNYAUO1kwWjsM-dRlsA/edit?slide=id.p1#slide=id.p1

 **Project:**
-Used Imputation, Feature Engineering, and various MLR, Penalized MLR, & Tree-Based ML Models to accurately predict Housig Prices and determine which features were most important.
+Used Imputation, Feature Engineering, and various MLR, Penalized MLR, & Tree-Based ML Models to accurately predict Home Prices and determine which features were most important.
 Cross Validation Scores (5x) were used to determine accuracy, Feature Importances & SHAP Values were used to determine which features had the most impact on model predictions.